ungersebastian/IRAFMimaging/README.md

 - Raman spectroscopy
 - optical photothermal infrared spectroscopy (O-PTIR)

+Goals for publication:
+1. TDA on Bacillus subtilis
+- The scientific questions is to show: PiFM can reveal the local interaction of Vancomycin with the bacteria wall & TDA is a suitable tool to reveal this in the hyperspectral data
+— The interaction of the antibiotics Vancomycin with the bateria wall of Bacillus subtilis is well-studied.
+The spectral areas of interaction are seen in the difference spectra described in Robins Master Thesis which can be found in „Reports“
+— We have also spectra of Vancomycin and of peptidoglycan, as well as of D-Ala-D-Ala main ingredients of the interaction.
+— One advantage of TDA in this case is the sensitivity to small changes in small data sets

+2. TDA on human RPE granules (Retina)
+- The scientific question here is: PIFM can show reasonable differences between single granules.
+The method is suitable to study surface variations of granules related to age dependent degeneration
+- The surface chemistry of the granules is not fully known.
+- We have single spectra of some relevant chemicals, in particular one type of melanin and of retinal (see Robin’s internship report)

 **Subtopics are sorted in folders:**
 1. NanIRim: processing and comparing scan images (mainly PiFM)